Avanis-GmbH/shopware-kit/README.md

 # Shopware Universal Client Kit

 GoSuck is a universal API client for Shopware 6.
 It is based on the [Shopware 6 API](https://developer.shopware.com/docs/guides/api-guide/).
-It can be used as a standalone client or directly with the included models, which are derived from the Shopware 6 API Documentation.
+It can be used as a standalone client or directly with the included models, which are derived from the Shopware 6 API documentation.

 ## ⚙️ How it works